 - Incapacity Benefit short term or long-term rate

 - An increase in Disablement Allowance where constant attendance is needed

 - Disability Living Allowance high or middle rate (care component)

 - Constant Attendance Allowance/ Unemployability allowance payable under the industrial injuries or war pension schemes.

 - Income support including a disability premium because of incapacity for work

 - Universal Credit which includes an amount under regulation 27(1) of the Universal Credit Regulations 2013 in respect of the fact that the person in question has 'limited capability for work or limited capability for work and work-related activity' or would include such an amount but for regulation 27(4) or 29(4) of those Regulations

-If all occupants meet the above criteria the property will be exempt.
-If there are occupants who do not qualify, there may be a discount.
+The property will be exempt if all the people living there meet the above criteria.
+If any occupants do not qualify, there may be a discount.